marbetschar/marco.betschart.name/areas/knowledge-management/zettelkasten.md

 Instead, link to new notes that explain what’s wrong with the old ones.

 {% hint style="success" %}
-This way, your Zettelkasten will reflect how your thinking has evolved over time.
+This way, your Zettelkasten will **reflect your thinking over time**.
 {% endhint %}

 ### 12. Add notes without fear